-Communication is the name of the game!
-From original contact through to payment for the first post in a partnership, we average 32 email exchanges with an influencer.
+When talking about influencer management, I usually say that communication is the name of the game!
+From original contact through to payment for the first post in a partnership, we average 32 email exchanges with an influencer from start to finish.
 The bulk of this communication happens on the front end, even before we present partnership recommendations to our clients.
 Are you looking to vet influencers on your own?
 To help you streamline the process, here’s a list of questions we like to ask influencers as part of the vetting process.

 10 Questions to Ask an Influencer Before You Start Working With Them